giovannivigna/CS279-Fall2024/challenges/loggable2/writeup/README.md

 # Loggable Remote Challenge Walkthrough
 In order to solve the challenge, it is necessary to connect to the server and perform a command injection.
-Some of the injection characters are sanitized, but 'backtick' can still be used.
+The service uses a regular expression that accepts legal input.
+The author of the regex used the character '-' to specify that the character should be allowed.
+However, the character instead specified a range of characters, which happens to include ';'

-By passing the value ``foo" `cat /flag.txt` "bar`` it is possible to access the flag contents.
+By passing the value ``foo"; cat /flag.txt; echo "bar`` it is possible to access the flag contents.